 Bronze Age Shipbuilding in the Mediterranean

-During the Bronze and Iron Ages, maritime activity in the Mediterranean Sea burgeoned as the emerging elites and powerful states demanded more resources from outside the boundaries of their empires.
+During the Bronze Age, maritime activity in the Mediterranean Sea burgeoned as the emerging elites and powerful states demanded more resources from outside the boundaries of their empires.

 Not surprisingly, ships carrying those resources increased in size, carrying capacity and seaworthiness.